UK – Understanding Trigger Points

 - Trigger points affect muscle, fascia and ligaments

-- Other symptoms that trigger points produce
+- Symptoms that trigger points produce

 - Susceptibility to trigger points

 - How to carry out basic “trigger points” assessment of your client